liveprojects-melman/gaddum_app/README.md

 # gaddum_app
 The consumer app for the [gaddum project](https://cmdt.github.io/gaddum/).
-Share music for your mood.
+Play music for your mood.

 This repository contains the code for the Ionic + Cordova crossplatform mobile app.